Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Results

-We find for the two-point correlations with random base points as in case (i) that both the homogeneous vesicle and the heterogeneous vesicle exhibit a strong negative correlation at around $\theta = \pi/2$.
-We also see a strong positive correlation at around $\theta = \pi$.
-The angles for the positive and negative correlations indicate there are significant ellipsoidal shape fluctuations in the overall geometry of the vesicles.
-We see this behavior persists when also considering correlations at a base-point chosen in the base phase $b$.
-When the base-point is chosen within the high-curvature domain of phase $hc$, we see more complicated behavior arises.
-The correlations appear to be strongest within the high-curvature domain with relatively weak correlations with the regions of the base phase $b$, see Fig.~\ref{fig:two_pt_corr_vs_polar_angle}.
-All of our correlation functions were normalized by the $n_{hc}=0.0$ surface variance at $\theta=0$, $\mbox{Var}[r_{\theta=0}] = 0.38$.
+{It is found the two-point correlations for case (i) for both homogeneous and heterogeneous vesicles exhibit a strong negative correlation at around $\theta = \pi/2$.
+A strong positive correlation is also found at around $\theta = \pi$.
+These angles and correlations indicate significant ellipsoidal shape fluctuations in the overall geometry of the vesicles.
+This behavior also is seen to persist when also considering correlations at a base-point chosen in the base phase $b$, case (iii).
+When the base-points are chosen within the high-curvature domain of phase $hc$ (case (ii)), more complicated behaviors arise.
+The base-point plays an important role, since within the $hc$ regions it is sensitive to the local mechanics of the phase-separated domains.
+For the base-points in the $b$ regions characterizes locally the base-phase with more distant coupling to the phase domain mechanics.
+The correlations appear to be strongest within the high-curvature domain with relatively weak correlations with the regions of the base phase $b$, see Figure~\ref{fig:two_pt_corr_verses_polar_angle}.
+The correlation functions are normalized by the $n_{hc}=0.0$ surface variance at $\theta=0$, $\mbox{Var}[r_{\theta=0}] = 0.38$.}

-We see from these two-point correlation functions some of the inherent challenges in developing a direct spectral analysis theory for the bending elasticity of heterogeneous vesicles that is comparable to the homogeneous case.
-Estimating mechanical properties from observed passive shape fluctuations is more difficult given the large sub-domains that have different local mechanical properties and can diffuse or rearrange during deformations.
-In the following sections, we take a different approach by actively driving deformations of the vesicles to probe their mechanical properties.
+{Our results for two-point correlations show some of the challenges inherent in developing estimators for the bending elasticity from a spectral analysis of shape fluctuations of heterogeneous vesicles.
+The heterogeneity breaks spatial symmetries resulting in coupling between spectral modes posing challenges for theory and analysis.
+Also, the phase domains can be of a comparable scale to the vesicle posing further issues.
+The phase domains have different local mechanical properties and can diffuse during fluctuations, undergo rearrangements, or merge.
+As an alterative for heterogeneous vesicles, we perform further simulations to actively drive deformations of the vesicles to better understand their mechanics and the roles of the phase domains.}